 – Barry Rosen, MD Breast Surgical Oncologist

 Dr. Rosen is a breast surgical oncologist in the northwest suburbs of Chicago, where he has been in practice for over 25 years.
-He is a founding member of Advanced Surgical Care of Northern Illinois in Barrington, IL.
+Simultaneously, he has worked as Chief Medical Officer for hospitals and industry and is currently a medical director at Aptitude Health.

 Ask Dr. Rosen